I eat, write and dance, but not necessarily in that order. I spend most of my time creating.

 I write.
 A lot.
 In many formats.
 My specialty is taking complex concepts and translating them into plain language for target audiences with flair and creativity built on a foundation of journalism and an out-of-this-world imagination with a dash of project management.

 I eat, so I find it helps to enjoy cooking.
-I’m not a gourmet chef, but give me a good slow cooker or casserole recipe, and I will knock your socks off.
+I’m not a gourmet chef, but I will knock your socks off with a slow cooker or casserole recipe.
+I generally follow a Paleo diet.

-Here I blog a little about everything and anything, including recipes, Lego construction and the odd rant about something or other.
+Here I showcase my work and blog a little about everything and anything, including recipes, Lego construction, comic books and the odd rant about something or other.
 I am an amateur photographer and aspiring author.

 You can e-mail me, if you like.

 Gone are the days of having to manually defrag your hard drive because it’s done automatically, and flash doesn’t experience file fragmentation.
 Or does it?

 It may be that your smartphone is running slow because it can’t keep up with software updates and bloating, but that its flash storage is experiencing file fragmentation.
 Joel Catala, director of Embedded Solutions at Tuxera, said that contrary to popular belief, fragmentation can significantly affect performance of a flash device.
 Recent research suggests that as flash storage hardware gets faster, the software I/O stack overhead is an I/O performance bottleneck, he said in a telephone interview with EE Times.
 It’s not the flash or the controller responsible for the bottleneck.

 Last year was the worst year to date for cyber attacks, but many predict 2018 will be even worse.

 Given how 2018 is going so far, that’s not hard to believe.
 The frequency of high-profile breaches is only increasing, and the payouts hackers enjoy are getting bigger.
 In an environment where cybercrime prevention can feel like a losing battle, how can you help your company stay secure?